UCL/TLOmodel/deploy/gha-runners/README.md

 ## Overview

-We use Github Actions self-hosted runners to run TLOmodel tests.
+We use GitHub Actions (GHA) self-hosted runners to run TLOmodel tests.
 We have many end-to-end tests which take a long time to complete.
 Using self-hosted runners means we do not use enterprise account credits and are able to manage the capacity ourselves.

 We've written Ansible playbooks, targeting Ubuntu 22.04 LTS (the latest LTS, at time of writing), to install the runners and set up the Python environment.
 The playbooks are used to install runners on Azure virtual machines.

 You'll also find a Vagrantfile allowing you to use [Vagrant](https://www.vagrantup.com/) to run a self-hosted runner on your own machine, which can be use for testing.
 The VM has two cores, and we setup two runners for each core to reflect how runners are deployed in live environment.